-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care In- and out-of-service area Emergency care refers to services that are: \$120 copay for each Medicare-covered emergency Furnished by a provider qualified to room visit. furnish emergency services, and Needed to evaluate or stabilize an ER cost sharing is waived if you are admitted to emergency medical condition. the hospital within 24 hours for the same condition.
+A medical emergency is when you, or any Out-of-network cost-sharing will apply toward other prudent layperson with an average your combined out-of-pocket maximum. knowledge of health and medicine, believe that you have medical symptoms Deductible does not apply. that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
 For information on observation, see "Outpatient hospital observation".
 You have emergency care coverage in the United States and worldwide.
-Note: If you get Part D Medicare-covered In- and out-of-service ar \$120 copay for each Med room visit.
-ER cost sharing is waived rea icare-covered emergency if you are admitted to ars for the same condition. ing will apply toward Note: If you get Part D Medicare-covered self-administered drugs in an emergency room setting, they may be covered under your prescription drug benefit on this plan.
-See Chapter 6, Section 7, for more information on what happens when you get a Part D drug in a medical setting.
-Enhanced disease management services Care management is available to provide education, care coordination and support for all health conditions, with a particular \$0 copay for enhanced disease management services. \$0 copay for enhanced disease management services.
+Note: If you get Part D Medicare-covered self-administered drugs in an emergency room setting, they may be covered under your prescription drug benefit on this plan.
+See Chapter 6, Section 7 for more information on what happens when you get a Part D drug in a medical setting.
+Enhanced disease management \$0 copay for enhanced disease management services services.
+Care management is available to provide Deductible does not apply. education, care coordination and support for all health conditions, with a particular